 There were black mothers first in line to make sure that everyone knew that they wouldn’t dare leave their children in a running car.
 Simply acknowledging that Archie is experiencing the kind of searing, numbing pain that no mother should have to would be too much like right.

-And we can’t forget the white people who say nothing when police kill black children with impunity, but who now all of sudden care about black children.
+And we can’t forget the white people who say nothing when police kill black children with impunity but who now all of a sudden care about black children.

 The underlying anti-blackness taking up space in this moment is extremely heavy to bear.
 I wish deeply that I could at least say may justice be served, but there is no such thing in this case.